StringRolls/m0_d00-lab-git_github_fundamentals-pablo-dellacassa/README.md

 ## 🤓 Course overview and learning outcomes

-Marco welcomes all of you guys to the Desarroladores Masquerades
+Marco welcomes all of you guys to the String Rolls

 The goal of this assignment is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on the github platform. 🚀